0xPolygonID/docs/docs/verifier/verification-library/verifier-set-up.md

 :::note

-The public verification keys for Iden3 circuits generated after the trusted setup can be found <a href="https://github.com/0xPolygonID/phase2ceremony" target="_blank">here</a> and must be added to your project inside a folder called `keys`.
+The public verification keys for Iden3 circuits generated after the trusted setup can be found <ins><a href="https://github.com/0xPolygonID/phase2ceremony" target="_blank">here</a></ins> and must be added to your project inside a folder called `keys`.

 :::